-- Place tomatoes and chili peppers in a sauce pan, cover with water and cook over medium heat.
-Once done leave them rest for 15 minutes or until no longer hot.
+- Place tomatoes in a sauce pan, cover with water and cook over medium heat or until their skin start to falling off.

-- Place tomatoes, chili peppers (or paprika), onions and garlic on a blender.
-Add 1/2 cup of chicken stock and process for 3-4 minutes at high or until achieve a smooth sauce.
+- Place tomatoes, onions and garlic on a blender.
+Add ½ cup of chicken stock and blend for 3-4 minutes at high or until achieve a smooth sauce.

-- Heat 1 tbsp of olive oil on a sauce pan and add the tomatoe sauce.
-Season with oregano, salt and pepper and add half a cup of chicken stock.
-Bring to boil and then turn the heat to low and simmer for as long as it takes to achieve a thick and smooth sauce (15-20 minutes).
+- Bring to boil and then turn the heat to low and simmer for as long as it takes to achieve a thick and smooth sauce (about 10 minutes).

-- In a separate pan heat over medium heat canola oil and lightly fry tortillas (this will make the tortilla soften).
+- In a frying pan, heat over medium heat some canola oil and lightly fry tortillas (this will make the tortilla soften).
 Fry one by one and place the tortilla on a plate with paper towel to absorb the excess of oil.

-- Top entomatadas with crumbled queso fresco.
-Drizzled with sour cream and add sliced onions.
+- Top with queso fresco, drizzled with sour cream and add sliced onions.
 Enjoy!